clonehulk/clonehulk.github.com/source/about/index.markdown

 * [Twitter] - Seldom
 * [Weibo] - Chinese twitter

-The fast way to find me is sending email.
+The fastest way to find me is sending email.
 You can easily find my email address in the above sites.

 **Stay Hungry, Stay Foolish**